THEOplayer/documentation/theoplayer/how-to-guides/01-ads/11-how-to-subscribe-to-ad-events.md

 The `Player` API exposes an [`ads`](pathname:///theoplayer/v7/api-reference/ios/Classes/THEOplayer.html#/s:13THEOplayerSDK0A0C3adsAA3Ads_pvp) property which belongs to the [`Ads`](pathname:///theoplayer/v7/api-reference/ios/Protocols/Ads.html) interface.
 Because this `Ads` interface inherits from [`EventDispatcher`](pathname:///theoplayer/v7/api-reference/ios/Ads%20Events.html), you can leverage event listeners in this interface.

-The ad-related events are documented in [Ads Events](pathname:///theoplayer/v7/api-reference/ios/Ads%20Events.html).
+The ad-related events are documented in [AdsEventTypes](pathname:///theoplayer/v7/api-reference/ios/Structs/AdsEventTypes.html).

 To subscribe to an event, you select an event from this page, use the `Ads` interface, call the `addEventListener` method, and set the event as the first parameter, and the callback as the second parameter.